andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-09-08-how-to-scroll-down-a-div-with-dynamic-content-in-ruby-using-watir.md

 ---
 layout: post
-title: "How to scroll down a div with dynamic content in ruby using watir"
+title: "How to scroll down a div with dynamic content in Ruby using Watir"
-excerpt: A brief explanation on how to scroll down a div with dynamic content as long as there is more content.
+excerpt: A brief explanation on how to scroll down a div with dynamic content as long as there is more content to show.
-modified:
+modified: 2018-09-09 22:36:52 +0300
 categories: articles
 tags: [ruby, watir, dynamic content]
 image: